victor99pekk/Random-Matrix_Machine-Learning/experiments/max_cut/neural_network/README.md

 ## Continuation
 I believe if we trained on a GPU for enough time that we could achieve near `100%` on the graph with 100 nodes, and possibly even larger.

+An interesting thing to do could be to test it on the `big mac` data to compare it to the paper about maxcut in the `papers/maxcut` folder